-During the year ended December 31, 2019, operating activities used \$101.5 million of cash, resulting from our net loss of \$123.8 million, and net cash used resulting from changes in our operating assets and liabilities of \$16.2 million, partially offset by non-cash charges of \$38.6 million, primarily related to shared based compensation of \$30.2 million and leasehold improvement impairment of \$4.1 million.
-Net cash used resulting from changes in our operating assets and liabilities for the year ended December 31, 2019 consisted primarily of a \$21.0 million increase in prepaid expenses and other assets, offset in part by a \$3.5 million increase in accounts payable and accrued expenses.
+During the year ended December 31, 2019, operating activities used \$101.5 million of cash, resulting from our net loss of \$123.8 million, and net cash used resulting from changes in our operating assets and liabilities of \$16.2 million, partially offset by non-cash charges of \$38.6 million, primarily related to share based compensation of \$30.2 million and leasehold improvement impairment of \$4.1 million.
+Net cash used resulting from changes in our operating assets and liabilities for the year ended December 31, 2019 consisted primarily of a \$21.0 million increase in prepaid expenses and other assets, current and non-current offset in part by a \$3.5 million increase in accounts payable and accrued expenses and other liabilities.

 During the year ended December 31, 2018, operating activities used \$42.5 million of cash, resulting from our net loss of \$57.9 million, offset in part by net cash provided by changes in our operating assets and liabilities of \$3.7 million and non-cash charges of \$11.7 million.
-Net cash used in changes in our operating assets and liabilities for the year ended December 31, 2018 consisted primarily of a \$9.3 million increase in prepaid expenses and other assets and a \$1.3 million increase in long-term deposits, partially offset by a \$12.9 million increase in accrued expenses and a \$1.3 million increase in accounts payable.
+Net cash used in changes in our operating assets and liabilities for the year ended December 31, 2018 consisted primarily of a \$9.3 million increase in prepaid expenses and other assets, current and non-current and a \$1.3 million increase in long-term deposits, partially offset by a \$12.9 million increase in accrued expenses and other liabilities and a \$1.3 million increase in accounts payable.